fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

 #### In Future Patches:

 - Add sMDiN analysis to notebooks.
-- Grant possiblity of extracting more dataframes.
 - Add Formula Assignment to software.
-- Add Kruskal-Wallis and ANOVA analysis to Univariate Analysis section.

 # Graphical Interface Version Patch Notes